l3mpire/lemlist-developer/source/includes/_campaigns.md

-firstName | First name of the lead. lastName | Last name of the lead. companyName | Company name of the lead.
+firstName | First name of the lead. lastName | Last name of the lead. companyName | Company name of the lead. icebreaker | Icebreaker text of the lead. phone | Phone number of the lead. picture | Picture url of the lead. linkedinUrl | Linkedin url of the lead.
 ## Update a Lead in a Campaign
 ```shell
 curl -X PATCH https://api.lemlist.com/api/campaigns/cam_aa7uvyxECcni5KXBM/leads/richard@piedpiper.com \